-Asset Impairment.
+Asset Impairment

 The Company measures certain assets at fair value on a non-recurring basis, including long-lived assets, which are evaluated for impairment.
 Long-lived assets include assets such as property and equipment, operating lease assets and certain intangible assets.
 The inputs used to determine the fair value of long-lived assets and a reporting unit are considered Level 3 measurements due to their subjective nature.
-Management has evaluated its long-lived assets and determined there were \$218 and \$2,835 for the years ended December 31, 2022 and 2021, respectively, in loss on asset dispositions and impairment, net in the consolidated statements of income.
+Management has evaluated its long-lived assets and determined there were no losses due to impairment for the year ended December 31, 2023, and \$218 and \$2,835 for the years ended December 31, 2022 and 2021, respectively.
+Losses resulting from impairment are included in loss on asset dispositions and impairment, net on the consolidated statements of income.

-9. GOODWILL AND INTANGIBLE ASSETS-NET
+9. GOODWILL AND INTANGIBLE ASSETS

-The Company tests goodwill during the fourth quarter of each year and also if events or changes in circumstances indicate the occurrence of a triggering event which might indicate there may be impairment.
-The Company performs its goodwill impairment analysis for each reporting unit that constitutes a component for which (1) discrete financial information is available and (2) segment management regularly reviews the operating results of that component, in accordance with the provisions of ASC Topic 350, Intangibles-Goodwill and Other ("ASC 350").
+The Company tests goodwill annually and also if events or changes in circumstances indicate the occurrence of a triggering event which might indicate there may be impairment.
+The Company performs its goodwill impairment analysis for each reporting unit that constitutes a component for which (1) discrete financial information is available and (2) segment management regularly reviews the operating results of that component, in accordance with the provisions of ASC Topic 350, Intangibles-Goodwill and Other.

-The Company reviews goodwill for impairment by initially considering qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill, as a basis for determining whether it is necessary to perform a quantitative analysis.
-If it is determined that it is more likely than not that the fair value of reporting unit is less than its carrying amount, it is unnecessary to perform a quantitative analysis.
+The Company reviews goodwill for impairment by initially considering qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform a quantitative analysis.
+If it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, a quantitative analysis is performed to identify goodwill impairment.
 If it is determined that it is not more likely than not that the fair value of the reporting unit is less than its carrying amount, it is unnecessary to perform a quantitative analysis.
 The Company may elect to bypass the qualitative assessment and proceed directly to performing a quantitative analysis.
-Impairment is the condition that exists when the carrying amount of goodwill exceeds its implied fair value.
 An impairment loss is recognized for the amount that the carrying amount of the reporting unit, including goodwill, exceeds its fair value, limited to the total amount of goodwill allocated to that reporting unit.
-The Company did not identify any impairment charge during the years ended December 31, 2022, 2021 and 2020.
+The Company did not identify any impairment charges during the years ended December 31, 2023, 2022 and 2021.

-The following table represents activity in goodwill by segment as of and for the year ended December 31, 2022:
+The following table represents activity in goodwill by segment:

-Home Health and Hospice Services Senior Living Services Total December 31, 2020 \$ 62,80 2 \$ 3,642 \$ 66,444 Additions 7,82 1 7,821 December 31, 2021 70,62 3 3,642 74,265 Additions 5,23 2 5,232 December 31, 2022 \$ 75,85 5 \$ 3,642 \$ 79,497
+Home Health and Hospice Services Senior Living Services Total December 31, 2021 \$ 70,623 \$ 3,642 \$ 74,265 Additions 5,232 5,232 December 31, 2022 75,855 3,642 79,497 Additions 11,517 11,517 December 31, 2023 \$ 87,372 \$ 3,642 \$ 91,014